Your four-point guide to scoring the best possible hotel room

 Many branded hotels offer ‘Club’ rooms, which are on dedicated floors of hotels and offer perks for travellers including free Wi-Fi, early or late check-out and access to the club lounge – which features a daily continental breakfast, somewhere to relax during the day and complimentary drinks and snacks in the early evening.
 The cost to upgrade is not much more than the room rate.
 Great examples include Fairmont Chateau Whistler in Canada, Shangri-La Hotel Singapore, Hilton Melbourne South Wharf and Four Seasons Hotel Sydney.

 Feeling inspired?
-Try our tips by booking yourself a staycation in Melbourne.
+Try out our tips by booking yourself a staycation in Sydney.